 We think reaction polls are a great way to drive engagement with live video content.
 Driving engagement can help a live video be distributed more widely on Facebook.

 Each time a user clicks a reaction, it registers as a 'vote' in a reaction poll on Vidpresso.
 Users can click as many times as they want, which encourages engagement on Facebook.

 Creating a reaction poll

 Reaction polls are available inside of streams in Vidpresso.
 Once you've created a stream, and joined it, click on the "polls" sidebar in Vidpresso.

 Once you're in the poll tab, the "Create a new poll" menu will already be open by default.
-You'll see two options at the top.
+You'll see three options at the top.
 Select "Reactions".
-(You can learn more about Keyword polling too.)
+(You can learn more about Keyword polling or Facebook Native Polls.)

 Pick a name for your poll, this typically shows up in the poll graphic.
 You an also pick the specific reactions you'd like to use.
 You can use as few or as many as you'd like.

 When you're done, click "Create poll".

 That will add the poll on the left side, which is a list of all your polls.

 The available poll options are across the top.
 The leftmost target option is "Activate", which puts the poll graphically into your stream.
 The next one that looks like a TV sends it to "prompt view".